Guide to DDoS Mitigation with VergeCloud for Websites

 Layer 7 Protection

-Targets advanced bots and application-layer attacks.
-VergeCloud offers 3 challenge modes:
+Targets advanced bots and application-layer attacks that attempt to mimic legitimate user behavior.
+VergeCloud offers three challenge modes:

 JS Challenge

-Ideal for preventing automated scraping or credential stuffing.
+3. Ideal for preventing automated scraping or credential stuffing

 Captcha Challenge

-Best for login pages, checkout flows, or sensitive user actions.
+3. Best suited for login pages, checkout flows, or sensitive user actions

-TTL determines how long a validated challenge remains trusted.
+TTL (Time-To-Live) determines how long a successfully validated challenge remains trusted.

-2. Short TTL → Stronger security but more prompts
+• Short TTL provides stronger security but may introduce more frequent prompts

-Example: If TTL = 30 minutes, a user who passes a challenge won’t be prompted again for the next 30 minutes.
+For example, if TTL is set to 30 minutes, a user who passes a challenge will not be prompted again for the next 30 minutes.

 How to Implement an Effective DDoS Strategy